-This guide explains the rules for transferring any unused basic and additional Inheritance Tax thresholds.
+This guide explains the rules for transferring any unused basic threshold and unused residence nil band rate (RNRB).

-If there are any thresholds that haven’t been fully used when the first person in a marriage or civil partnership dies, the unused part can be transferred to the estate of the surviving husband, wife or civil partner when they die.
+If there are any thresholds that have not been fully used when the first person in a marriage or civil partnership dies, the unused part can go to the surviving husband, wife or civil partner when they die.

 The basic tax-free threshold